Dsek-LTH/web/docs/guides/getting-started.md

----
-outline: deep
----

-# Getting started
+# How to get started

 Follow the steps below to get a local development environment up and running.